Aiden1997/learngit/readme.txt

-readme is the first file.
+Readme is the first file.
+Change it!